LevinShao/Game/Portfolio.md

 | Challenging and diffcult yet rewarding gameplay | Can feel overwhelming with its many items and enemies | Procedurally generated rooms and item drops keep it exciting and addictive |
 | Huge variety of items and power-ups available for the player to use | High level of difficulty and very complex, making it difficult for newcomers to learn the game | Story elements are delivered through cryptic clues and symbolism |

-**Possible Game Ideas & User Needs:**
+**Possible Game Ideas & User Needs**
 - **Procedural Generation:** Randomized levels with different themes and dynamic layouts
 - **Combat Mechanics:** Huge variety of weapons and special abilities available for the players to choose from; responsive controls
-- **Lore:** A good storyline involving mystery plots, hidden secrets, and narrative hints
+- **Lore:** A good and consistent storyline involving mystery plots, hidden secrets, and narrative hints
-- **Replayability:** Unlockable items; multiple endings; random events for more rewards, making the game more fun and replayable
+- **Replayability:** Unlockable characters; multiple endings including some being secret; random events for more rewards, making the game more fun and replayable
 - **User Interface:** Simple and minimalist UI design with a clear HUD and easily-accessible options
-- **Character Progression:** Skill levels which the player can grow; upgradeable weapons and unlockable abilities
+- **Character Progression:** Skill levels which the player can increase in; upgradeable weapons and unlockable abilities
 - **Enemy AI:** Challenging enemies and bosses (for boss fights) with adaptive behavior
-- **Sound Design:** Atmospheric music and unique sound effects with dynamic audio cues throughout
+- **Sound Design:** Atmospheric music and unique sound effects with dynamic audio cues throughout the gameplay

 **Need:** To provide players with an exciting and challenging 2D gaming experience that improves their skills at strategic thinking, adaptability, and quick decision-making through procedurally generated levels and increasingly difficult enemies in a 2D Roguelike game.